patagonaa/solar-system/README.md

 After opening up the packs, letting them dry, cleaning up the limescale/corrosion and balancing them, all of the cells seem to be fine.

 ### BMS
 To replace the corroded BMS I decided to get DALY 15S 100A "Smart" BMS modules.

+#### Mount

-To mount them, I designed some adapter / mounting plates that fit the original mounts / standoffs of the Pylontech battery modules.
+To mount the BMS, I designed some adapter / mounting plates that fit the original mounts / standoffs of the Pylontech battery modules.

 ![the BMS mounted on a laser-cut wooden board screwed to original battery case standoffs](img/02_bms/05_bms-mounted-crop.jpg)

 The design files can be found in `cad/bms-mount`.

+#### Protocol
+The BMS has a UART, RS485 and CAN interface.
+There is already a DALY BMS integration using a UART interface in ESPHome, however that is for the older DALY BMS, not the new H/K/M/S-Series (for which there is already a [GitHub issue](https://github.com/esphome/issues/issues/5476)).

+After looking at the Windows software and the protocol documentation provided in the GitHub issue, I implemented the new protocol as an ESPHome integration to (hopefully) upstream in [esphome/esphome#7524](https://github.com/esphome/esphome/pull/7524).

 ## Inverter
 I decided to go with a "EASun ISolar-SMH-II-7KW" (which is produced by the OEM "Voltronic", similar/equal devices are also sold under the names "MPPSolar", "PowMr", "Powland", "FSP", ...), mostly because it was cheap and has a lot of output power.